-This current management plan outlines how Parks Canada seeks to build upon achievements realized since the previous management plan, particularly in terms of pursuing more opportunities for partnering and engagement, reaching out to new market segments, further enhancing the visitor experience offer, and continuing to ensure the protection of the site's cultural and natural resources.
-Based on what has been accomplished since the 2007 management plan, combined with current management practices and direction, Signal Hill NHS is well positioned to achieve successes in all of these areas moving forward.
+This management plan outlines how Parks Canada seeks to build upon achievements realized since the previous management plan, particularly in terms of pursuing more opportunities for partnering and engagement, reaching out to new market segments, further enhancing the visitor experience offer, and continuing to ensure the protection of the site's cultural and natural resources.
+Based on what has been accomplished since the 2007 management plan, combined with current management practices and direction, Signal Hill National Historic Site is well positioned to achieve success in all of these areas moving forward.

-Any anticipated achievements must be considered alongside the consistently significant challenge that Signal Hill NHS receives a high number of annual person visits (approximately 750,000) but relatively little paid visitation (approximately 12,000), thereby generating minimal revenue to invest in visitor facilities, services and assets.
+Any anticipated achievements must be considered alongside the significant challenge that Signal Hill National Historic Site receives a high number of annual visitors (approximately 750,000) but relatively little paid visitation (approximately 12,000 annually), thereby generating minimal revenue to invest in visitor facilities, services, and assets.
 Visitors to the site are not required to pay an entry fee unless they enter the Visitor Centre or Queen's Battery Barracks, visit the site as part of a commercial tour, or participate in a fee-based special event or program.
-By developing new fee-based visitor experience programming, enhancing the food service offer at the Visitor Centre café, and increasing commercial tour fee compliance, we have begun to create new opportunities for revenue generation to support our continued high quality visitor services, facilities and assets.
+By developing new fee-based visitor experience programming, enhancing the food service offer at the Visitor Centre café, and increasing commercial tour fee compliance, we have begun to create new revenue generation opportunities to support our continued high quality visitor services, facilities, and assets.

 These efforts will be further enhanced by revenue-generation opportunities linked to the newly-renovated Signal Hill Visitor Centre Annex.
 The Annex is a multi-purpose facility, attached to the Visitor Centre, with capacity for 100+ people.
-Featuring spectacular views of St. John's harbour and the summit of Signal Hill, the Annex is used for announcements, meetings and other public events, in addition to its primary use as a training space for the Signal Hill Tattoo.
+Featuring spectacular views of St. John's harbour and the summit of Signal Hill, the Annex is used for a variety of public events in addition to its primary use as a training space for the Signal Hill Tattoo.
 The Annex has recently undergone significant renovations and now features a fully-equipped commercial kitchen, new washroom facilities, and a large outdoor deck.
-Through these improvements, the Annex is ideally equipped to host a wider variety of private and public functions.
+With these improvements the Annex is ideally equipped to host a wider variety of private and public functions.

-These improvements to the Annex come at an opportune time.
-Memorial University of Newfoundland is in the process of renovating the former Battery Hotel, adjacent to Signal Hill NHS, to become a multi-purpose facility and conference centre.
-The combination of this facility alongside the newly-renovated facilities at Signal Hill NHS as well as the Johnson Geo Centre creates opportunities for the three institutions to jointly serve the convention/conference sector, which should continue to see significant growth in St. John's over the coming years.
+The Annex improvements come at an opportune time.
+Memorial University of Newfoundland is in the process of renovating the former Battery Hotel, adjacent to Signal Hill National Historic Site, to become a multi-purpose facility and conference centre.
+The combination of this facility alongside the newly-renovated facilities at Signal Hill National Historic Site as well as the Johnson Geo Centre creates opportunities for the three institutions to jointly serve the convention/conference sector, which should continue to see significant growth in St. John's over the coming years.

-Partnering and engagement activities for Signal Hill NHS are not solely focused on organizations in St. John's.
-The NEFU has had a memorandum of understanding with Miawpukek First Nation (MFN) since 2014 and with Qalipu First Nation (QFN) since 2017 to cooperate in a number of areas including employment, career development and training, tourism management, and cross-promotion.
-Additionally, the NEFU works with MFN, QFN and other Indigenous organizations in the development and delivery of visitor experience and outreach programs, as well as special events.
-Given Signal Hill NHS's high profile and prominence, there is significant potential for the site to be a focal point for Indigenous reconciliation initiatives in Newfoundland through, for example, the development and delivery of on-site programs and public events in partnership with Newfoundland and Labrador's Indigenous communities.
+Partnering and engagement activities for Signal Hill National Historic Site are not solely focused on organizations in St. John's.
+The Newfoundland East Field Unit has had a memorandum of understanding with Miawpukek First Nation since 2012 and with Qalipu First Nation since 2017 to cooperate in a number of areas including employment, career development and training, tourism management, and cross-promotion.
+Additionally, the Newfoundland East Field Unit works with Miawpukek First Nation, Qalipu First Nation and other Indigenous organizations in the development and delivery of visitor experience and outreach programs, as well as special events.
+Given Signal Hill National Historic Site's high profile and prominence, there is significant potential for the site to be a focal point for Indigenous reconciliation initiatives and activities.
+Through engaging our Indigenous partners in a spirit of respect and openness, we will jointly identify and pursue mutually-beneficial initiatives at Signal Hill National Historic Site.